Chapter 2:

 With that, the call ended.

-Satsuki glanced at her nephew as she placed her phone in her purse.
+Satsuki glanced at her nephew and placed her phone in her purse.

 The boy scrunched his brows.
-His eyes burning with vengeance.
+His eyes burned with vengeance.

 Satsuki couldn’t help but be amused.
 This was her nephew’s time for revenge.
 For vengeance.

-Though at the same time, she couldn’t help but still worry about her nephew.
+Though she couldn’t help but still worry about him.
 Weeks ago she had to pull him out of a tough spot.
-She knew that he’s gotten a lot more experience since then, but another question struck the back of her mind.
+She knew that he’s gotten a lot more experience since then, but another question struck her mind.

-She wondered that if her nephew tags along on this mission, and they are able to defeat the Leech and avenge her brother, will Ryoma be able to move on?
+If Ryoma tags along on this mission and helps defeat the Leech, will the boy be able to move on?

 The lady continued staring at her nephew.